The Scenario Nobody Wants to Talk About

 Most Labor & Delivery units assume their fetal monitoring integrations are functioning correctly — because no visible failure has occurred.
 But absence of visible failure is not the same as verified integrity.

-We come in, map every touchpoint between your fetal monitoring system and your EMR, and identify exactly where your current integration creates clinical and legal exposure — before it surfaces in an incident review, audit, or deposition.
+We come in, map the key touchpoints between your fetal monitoring system and your EMR, and assess where your current integration may be creating clinical, documentation, or legal exposure — before it surfaces in an incident review, audit, or deposition.

 With 50+ L&D go-lives across major health systems including Mayo Clinic, UCLA Health, Stanford Health Care, Parkland Hospital, Hawaii Pacific Health, and PeaceHealth, CoreVue IT has developed a structured validation methodology designed to uncover the gaps most teams don’t realize exist.

-A proper L&D integration audit takes two to three days on-site.
-The deliverable is a clear risk map of your current environment and a prioritized remediation plan your clinical and IT teams can act on immediately.
+A focused L&D integration risk assessment typically takes two to three days on-site.
+The deliverable is a clear risk map of your current environment and prioritized next-step guidance your clinical and IT teams can use for targeted follow-up or remediation.

 Flat fee.
 No ongoing commitment required.